-Sector: Refining of Petroleum

-Type of Reservation: National Treatment (Article 10.3) Performance Requirement (Article 10.5), Senior Management and Boards of Directors (Article 10.6)

-FDI up to 49% is allowed with prior approval of Foreign Investment Promotion Board (FIPB) in Public Sector Undertakings in the Petroleum refining sector.
-No divestment or dilution of domestic equity in the existing PSUs is allowed.

-FDI up to 100% is permitted on the automatic route in Private companies engaged in petroleum refining.
+18. Sector Refining of Petroleum Sub-Sector Industrial Classification Type of National Treatment (Article 10.3) Reservation Performance Requirement (Article 10.5) Senior Management and Boards of Directors (Article 10.6) Description FDI up to 49% is allowed with prior approval of Foreign Investment Promotion Board (FIPB) in Public Sector Undertakings in the Petroleum refining sector.
+No divestment or dilution of domestic equity in the existing PSUs is allowed.FDI up to 100% is permitted on the automatic route in Private companies engaged in petroleum refining.
 Petroleum refining is subject to the sectoral policy relating to petroleum and natural gas notified by the Government of India.

-Article 73 of the Constitution of India read with Article 246 of the Constitution of India.
+Reservation Measure Article 73 of The Constitution of India read with Article 246 of The Constitution of India.
 Petroleum Act, 1934, and rules, regulations, notifications issued thereunder.

-The Oilfields (Regulations and Development) Act, 1948 and tules and regulations thereunder.
+The Oilfields (Regulations and Development) Act, 1948 and rules and regulations thereunder.